 The early 2000s saw major supply and demand and structural changes, including a restructure of the Australian Group.
 It also came with major challenges, including flooding of the pits at Ensham Mine in 2008.
 The site quickly bounced back and in 2013 reached 100 million tonnes in mined coal.

-Today, IAR has approximately 900 employees and a further 1,100 contractors across Brisbane Head Office, Boggabri Coal Mine, Ensham Coal Mine, and Muswellbrook Coal Mine.
+Today, IA has approximately 900 employees and a further 1,100 contractors across Brisbane Head Office, Boggabri Coal Mine, Ensham Coal Mine, and Muswellbrook Coal Mine.
 It continues to uphold the ideals of teamwork and respect laid out by the company’s founder over a century ago.